vanzaj/tdd-pytest/docs/tdd-pytest/content/tdd-basics.md

 We can use `functional_test.py` to guide the development of the todo app.
 This can be as simple as using comments to write a walk-through the app's features by an imaginary user.
-This is a variation on
+This is a variation on the
 "[Readme driven development][blog:RDD]" theme.

 [blog:RDD]: http://tom.preston-werner.com/2010/08/23/readme-driven-development.html